Immigration Practice Areas

 2. Choose someone who listens to you.

-There have been many times we’ve had clients consult with us who tell us about their previous experiences with lawyers.
+We have had many clients consult with us and tell us about their previous experiences with lawyers.
 These stories include episodes of lawyers yelling at them, not giving them time to explain their stories, and not addressing their fears and concerns.
-This is your life, don’t take being treated like a child, be actively involved in the process that’s going to make you a citizen.
+This is YOUR life.
+We want you to feel as comfortable as possible and be actively involved in the process of becoming a citizen.

 3. Run away from a lawyer that advises you to lie or act dishonest or against what you think is right.
 And don’t believe any guarantees.

-Immigration forms and testimony is legally binding.
-When you sign a form you vouch for everything in that form.
+Immigration forms and testimony are legally binding.
+When you sign a form, you vouch for everything in that form.
 Telling an untruth can destroy your credibility on every application you will ever file.
 It can also get you deported.
-We always tell clients, that we win with the truth.
-There is always a way, there is always hope.
+We always tell clients that we win with the truth.
+There is always a way and there is always hope.
 Don’t fall prey to someone who promises you the world and then leaves you hanging.